Does Auto Insurance Cover Drunk Driving Accidents

 7. File a Lawsuit If Necessary: If insurance settlements are insufficient or denied, you may file a lawsuit against the at-fault driver.
 Legal representation in such a situation is vital to ensure your rights.

-Will My Insurance Rate Goes Up After Drunk Driving Accidents?
+Will My Insurance Rate Go Up After Drunk Driving Accidents?

 The Bottom Line